san-bil/pyena/README.md

 * `submit_to_hyena_session(session_object,  worker_task, worker_args, job_tags, options)`
 * `submit_to_hyena_session_synchronous(session_object,  worker_task, worker_args, job_tags, options)`

+In both cases:
-In both cases, the `session_root_dir` is a single folder in which the state of the session will be kept, as well as all the necessary files for all the jobs to run. `volatile_src_paths` is a cell-array of folder paths in which **all the necessary source for a job can be found**.
+*	`session_root_dir` is the path to a single folder in which the entire state of the matador session will be kept, as well as all the necessary files for all the jobs to run.

-When submitting a job to a session, the user passes (along with the session object) the main worker function as a callback (`worker_task`), and all of its arguments in a cell-array (`worker_args`).
-They also have the option to add some string tags to the specific job (such as "validation" or "imagenet" or whatever).
-There are also more options that can be passed for that specific job submission, however see the corresponding function source for more details on valid options.
+*	`volatile_src_paths` is a cell-array of folder paths in which **all the necessary source for a job can be found**.

+When submitting a job to a session, the user passes (along with the session object):
+*	the main worker function as a callback (`worker_task`)
+*	 all of its arguments in a cell-array (`worker_args`)
+*	 (optional) string tags for the specific job (such as "validation" or "imagenet" or whatever)
+*	 an options map.
+Refer to the corresponding function for more details on what options are available.

+###### Synchronous vs Asynchronous job submission
-The `submit_to_*` functions submit a job to either Condor or Hyena asynchronously, so you can loop over e.g.  a large hyperparameter space and run all your jobs in parallel.
+The `submit_to_*` functions submit a job to Condor/Hyena asynchronously, so you can loop over e.g.  a large hyperparameter space and run all your jobs in parallel.
 You can synchronize on the completion of all your jobs using `matador_wait_on_files(session_object)`.
 This also conveniently monitors the standard error of all your jobs.

-The `submit_to_*_synchronous` functions do what it sounds like - whilst the `worker_task()` is run remotely, the local machine waits for the job to finish.
-It also only returns a single numeric value - this is primarily useful with hyperparameter optimizers like [BayesOpt](https://github.com/rmcantin/bayesopt) that require nothing but a blackbox callback that takes a numeric vector and returns a function value.
+The `submit_to_*_synchronous` functions submit jobs to Condor/Hyena synchronously - whilst the `worker_task` callback is run remotely, the local machine waits for it to finish.
+The `submit_to_*_synchronous` functions only return a single numeric value, as they are primarily for use with hyperparameter optimizers like [BayesOpt](https://github.com/rmcantin/bayesopt).
+Such global optimizers for black-box functions often require a blackbox callback that takes solely a numeric vector and returns an objective function value.

 ##### Valid worker functions
 There is only one requirement that your worker_task callback must fulfill in order to run properly.
 The desired result variables **MUST** must be wrapped in a dictionary (i.e. `kv_create(result_1,result_2)`), and this dictionary must be the sole return value of the `worker_task` callback.